devtut/generate/docs/python/indentation.md

 ## Simple example

 For Python, Guido van Rossum based the grouping of statements on indentation.
-The reasons for this are explained in [the first section of the &quot;Design and History Python FAQ&quot;](https://docs.python.org/3/faq/design.html).
+The reasons for this are explained in [the first section of the =Design and History Python FAQ=](https://docs.python.org/3/faq/design.html).
 Colons, `:`, are used to [declare an indented code block](https://docs.python.org/3/faq/design.html#why-are-colons-required-for-the-if-while-def-class-statements), such as the following example:

 ```
 class ExampleClass:
     #Every function belonging to a class must be indented equally
     def __init__(self):
-        name = &quot;example&quot;
+        name = =example=

     def someFunction(self, a):
         #Notice everything belonging to a function must be indented